Anastasia-psy/statsAndBooze/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of statsAndBooze is to facilitate finding the nearest date for a beer when all the participants are available.
+The goal of statsAndBooze is to find the optimal date for a happy hour, i.e. the closest date when all the participants are available.

 ## Installation